 The Surgical Technology Program provides the professional skills required for a career in health care.
 The program introduces the student to the theory and practice of Surgical Technology and Perioperative practice in the classroom, laboratory and actual clinical setting.
 Students are prepared to function as a professional member of the surgical team by demonstrating knowledge of aseptic techniques, surgical procedures and instrumentation.
 The learning environment for students facilitates the development of knowledge, skills and values for professional development.
 The students garner sufficient background to be able to assimilate the policies and procedures of any health care institution consistent with their scope of practice in New York State.
-Upon completion of the program, graduates are eligible to take the National Certification Examination offered by the Liaison Council of Certification for the Surgical Technologists (LCC-ST).
+Upon completion of the program, graduates are eligible to take the National Board of Surgical Technology and Surgical Assisting (NBSTSA).